Corymbia torreliana

 Family: Myrtaceae Origin: Queensland, Australia

 Cadaghi are yet another example of an endemic tree that enjoys taking over civilized life.
-Especially invasive, this tree has been banned from cultivation in many parts of the world including Brisbane, where we recommend removing them.
-Despite all of its positive characteristics that it’s developed in the wild, these same characteristics make it a very tiresome and unsuitable plant for cultivation in urban areas.
-And, at first glance you might not realize that this is a gum tree, as its leaves are very wide for a bloodwood.
+Especially invasive, this tree has been banned from cultivation in many parts of the world.
+Despite all of its positive characteristics that it’s evolved in the wild, these same characteristics make it a very tiresome and unsuitable plant for cultivation in urban areas.
+And, at first glance you might not realize that this is indeed a eucalyptus, as its leaves don’t look like what you’d expect.

 Growth form